yasint23/My_Devops/hands-on/Nexus/Nexus-01-creating-maven-repositories/README.md

 # Hands-on 01: Create Nexus Proxy and Hosted Repositories for a Maven Project

-Purpose of this hands-on training is to learn how to create and use Nexus repositories to store a Maven project.

 ## Outline

 - Part 1 - Start Nexus Repository and Create Credentials